PrimeTimeTran/next-blog/data/blog/aws-lambda.md

 ---
-title: 'Serverless CRUD app with AWS Lambda and DynamoDB'
+draft: false
 date: '2023-02-14'
-tags: ['AWS', 'Serverless', 'Lambda', 'DynamoDB']
-draft: false
+title: 'System Design: Serverless CRUD app with AWS Lambda and DynamoDB'
 summary: 'How to use AWS Lambda and DynamoDB'
-layout: PostSimple
+tags: ['System Design', 'AWS', 'Serverless', 'Lambda', 'DynamoDB']
 bibliography: references-data.bib
 canonicalUrl:
 ---

+# Introduction

+Serverless architecture has been the rage for a few years now.

+Implementing serverless architecture promises the benefits of siloing services so that individual teams can manage just what they're responsible for.
+This is opposed to the [majestic monolithic architecture](https://signalvnoise.com/svn3/the-majestic-monolith/) touted by DHH.

 ## AWS Lambda and Dynamo